I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 The list can go on and on.

-You can start with 3x week strength training and 1 day of cardio to keep your endurance and heart on point.
+You can start with 3x a week of strength training and 1 day of cardio to keep your endurance and heart on point.

 Trust me, it will transform your life!